 Andreea M Negroiu, MD is an Assistant Professor of Medicine in the Department of Medicine at Boston University School of Medicine.
 Prior to that role, she was an instructor of Hematology & Medical Oncology in the Department of Medicine at Boston University School of Medicine.
 Dr. Negroiu received her medical degree from the Carol Davila University of Medicine and Pharmacy, School of Medicine in Bucharest, Romania.
 She then completed her residency at the University of Pittsburgh Medical Center, Department of Internal Medicine and Boston University Medical Center.
-She has special interest in Breast Cancer and Breast Cancer Clinical Trials.
+She has special interest in Gynecological and Breast Cancer as well as Benign Hematology.

 - Carol Davila University of Medicine and Pharmacy, MD

 Mathew H, Dittus C, Malek A, Negroiu A. Howell-Jolly bodies on peripheral smear leading to the diagnosis of congenital hyposplenism in a patient with septic shock.
 Clin Case Rep. 2015 Aug; 3(8):714-7.
 PMID: 26331020.

 - Published on 12/1/2014

 Dittus C, Mathew H, Malek A, Negroiu A. Bone marrow infiltration as the initial presentation of gastric signet ring cell adenocarcinoma.
 J Gastrointest Oncol.
 2014 Dec; 5(6):E113-6.
 PMID: 25436133.